 You will find people swimming in the waterhole at the bottom of the falls, but because the creek that feeds the falls goes through urban areas and may include stormwater, the council does not recommend swimming.
 However, there are plenty of shallow rock pools to cool your feet in as you wander your way through the surrounding sub-tropical rainforest.

 Buderim Falls bushwalk

 There are two bushwalks that lead to Buderim Falls, one from above the falls and the other along the creek to the bottom of the falls.
-Your choice of path should be based on your fitness and your Brisbane Kid’s ability.
+Your choice of path should be based on your fitness and your child’s ability.